l0wigh/Fluorite/EVO2.md

 - [ ] Add Organizer back !

 # BUG
-- [!]
-Killing a scratchpad window that is unmapped fail
 - [ ] Find why border are not applied directly on Xresources reload
 - [!?]
 There is still some focus issues when switching workspace across multiple monitors
     - The border and the focus works but FocusNext fail